Changing our Consciousness: An Organization with a Mission

 Waging Dialogue is a project of Changing our Consciousness, a non-profit organization founded in 2009 by Dr. Alice L. Maher, to develop tools for resolving intergroup conflict and to make them available for everyone; to help each of us develop a greater capacity to see the world through eyes other than our own.
-As we developed a diverse and innovative series of projects, Changing Our Consciousness evolved into an umbrella organization, gaining 501(c)3 status and acting as our administrative and fundraising entity.
+Changing our Consciousness has built two decades of innovative projects aimed at addressing intergroup conflict through education programs and hosting difficult conversations.

 2010 – Emotional Imprint